-Also remember that I give an organization credit for funding a treatment if they funded it any any point in development; I don't limit it to the current trial.
-For example, JDRF is not funding the current trials for DiaPep277, but they did fund much of the early research into it, which allowed it to grow into human trials.
+Also remember that I give an organization credit for funding a treatment if they funded it at any point in development; I don't limit it to the current trial.
+For example, JDRF is not funding the current trials for AAT, but they did fund earlier research into it, which helped it grow into human trials.
+I include indirect funding of various kinds.
+For example, the JDRF funds nPOD and helps to fund ITN and several other organizations, so I include research done by these other groups as well, as being indirectly JDRF funded.

 Cures in Phase-III Human Trials